 A Seattle personal injury lawyer can work with you to combat these defenses and present evidence of the dog’s dangerous nature.

 If you or a loved one has been attacked by a dangerous and vicious dog, an attorney can assist you in filing a lawsuit against the dog’s owner in a Washington civil court.
 Your attorney must prove that the owner knew or should have known that the dog was potentially dangerous.
-Contact The Fang Law Firm today to learn more.
+Contact Fang Law Firm today to learn more.